k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 😊😊

 This guide will provide useful links and instructions for setting up Anki and some useful flash card decks for learning Integrated Chinese 1 Part 1.
 I swear it looks really long but it'll make it a lot easier for you to study - I promise it'll be worth it.
+It won't take long to set up and most of this text is just recommendations to use it more effectively.

 # What is Anki
 Anki is a nifty flash card application which is great for learning vocabulary.
 Check out more details about how it works [here](https://docs.ankiweb.net/background.html).
 It makes it easy for us to consistently study **every day** and memorise things better.